 Pass the cloves through the fine blade of a food mill or press them through a strainer and then transfer the puree to a container.
 Cool completely, cover with a thin film of olive oil, and seal the container.
 Refrigerate until needed.
 Yield: 1 to 2 cups

-Recipe courtesy of Ben and Karen Barker's NOT AFRAID OF FLAVOR (University of North Carolina Press, 2001)
+Copyright "Not Afraid of Flavor" by Ben and Karen Barker (University of North Carolina Press, 2001)